Andrew Walsh’s Catfish Restaurant Marries Esoteric flavours with a happy ending

 Indescribably Good main plates

-I’d just get right down to their piece de resistance — the Sichuan Market Fish.
-Because it genuinely scratched all the itches I never even knew existed.
+I’d just get right down to the piece de resistance at the restaurant of Catfish’s Sichuan Market Fish, because it scratched all the itches I never even knew existed and blew every other fish course I’ve had in Singapore out of the water.

 Is this an attempted Catfish?
 Well, the overpowering feistiness I expected from the ensemble of samphire, herbs and laksa didn’t quite materialise.

-The end result though, was so so much more bewitching.
-All facets of the flavour shone through beautifully and with eloquent balance.
+The end result though was so so much more bewitching.
+All facets of its flavour shone through beautifully and with eloquent balance.

-The silky rich sauce smothered the fish with a gamut of flavours which alternated from controlled coconut fragrance, sweet-umami , kisses of spice, and an exquisite herbaceousness.
+The silky rich sauce smothered the fish with a gamut of flavours which alternated between controlled coconut fragrance, sweet-umami, kisses of spice, and an exquisite herbaceousness.

-Alternatively, we thought Catfish’s jet-black Beef Short Rib Pastrami would be perfect for the less seafood-inclined.
+Alternatively, we thought Catfish’s jet-black Beef Short Rib Pastrami would be perfect for the less seafood-inclined, even though the restaurant’s concept is slightly biased towards ocean catch.

 We were quite smitten by the luscious, vividly-pink-centred beef and how a tarry cloak of deep flavours formed a vignette around it.

-Alas the starters fell somewhat short of the heights which the mains reached.
+Alas, the starters fell somewhat short of the heights that the mains reached.
 It’s not a slight to the sides at this restaurant, but rather a testament to the mains Chef Andrew has created for Catfish.

-For example, the inspired Squid and Chicken Wing Ramen did elicit some sense of wonderment.
-Those bouncy squiggles swam in a chicken and truffle broth to loosely replicate udon.
+For example, Catfish’s inspired Squid and Chicken Wing Ramen did elicit some sense of wonderment.
+Ribbons of bouncy squid swam in a chicken and truffle broth to loosely replicate a bowl of udon soup.

 Its flavours were strong but fell somewhat flat from a lack of the promised truffle perfume.
 But overall, the textures and its zany concept carried the dish.

 On the other hand, Catfish’s Hamachi in Ponzu was deftly executed.
-Hamachi’s delicate flavours were accentuated by the crisp citrus of the sauce and Nashi Pear.
+For starters, the Hamachi‘s delicate flavours were accentuated by the crisp citrus of the sauce and Nashi Pear.

-Besides the mains at Catfish, the desserts also brought a palpable joy to end the meal.
+Besides the mains at Catfish, the desserts also brought a palpable joy to end our experience at the restaurant.

 Pieces of the daintily-shattered fromage blanc seamlessly mixed an airy sugariness into the dish.
-It’s a simple amalgamation, but one that was somewhat enchanting.
+It’s a simple amalgamation, but Catfish managed to make it somewhat enchanting.

 Might have expected more from the appearance, but hey the Catfish name of the restaurant must have taught me a thing or two.